 How to arrange two sofas with a TV

-Treat the TV as the primary focal point, then build a conversation zone second.
-A common solution is one sofa facing the TV and the other perpendicular, so most seats don’t need to twist.
+Treat the TV as the primary focal point, then build the conversation zone second.
+A common solution is one sofa facing the TV and the other perpendicular, so most seats don't need to twist.
+It works even better when you first decide exactly where to place your sofa in relation to the screen.

 How to arrange two sofas around a fireplace